polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin of this call must be signed and be a voter.

-### renounceCandidacy(renouncing: `Renouncing`)
+### renounceCandidacy(renouncing: `{"_enum":{"Member":"Null","RunnerUp":"Null","Candidate":"Compact<u32>"}}`)
 - **interface**: `api.tx.elections.renounceCandidacy`
 - **summary**:    Renounce one's intention to be a candidate for the next election round.
 3 potential  outcomes exist:

    - `origin` is a candidate and not elected in any set.
 In this case, the deposit is  unreserved, returned and origin is removed as a candidate.

   - `origin` is a current runner-up.
 In this case, the deposit is unreserved, returned and origin is removed as a runner-up.

   - `origin` is a current member.
 In this case, the deposit is unreserved and origin is removed as a member, consequently not being a candidate for the next round anymore.
 Similar to [`remove_member`](Self::remove_member), if replacement runners exists, they  are immediately used.
 If the prime is renouncing, then no prime will exist until the  next round.

    The dispatch origin of this call must be signed, and have one of the above roles.